 Wood plays an important role in bringing out the beauty, utility, style and art of the home.
 The art of wood carving and wood is popular in South India.
 It is clear when you see the temple towns.
 It is a talent hold by South Indian artists.
 It witnesses the South Indian era.

 Wood furniture made in South India are popular throughout the world.
 It is looked an antique and unique form.
 You can see several beautiful wood furniture in all of the traditional South Indian homes.
-Apart from Tirunelveli, Kondapalliu in Andhra Pradesh and Channapatna in Karnataka are other South Indian states popular for wood toys.
+Apart from Tirunelveli or Nellai, Kondapalliu in Andhra Pradesh and Channapatna in Karnataka are other South Indian states popular for wood toys.
 When it comes to wood carving, Mysore is popular.

 In South India, wood carving and wood furniture are prepared for more than two hundred years.
 It is not a new craft mastered by the natives.
 The artisans carve, paint and decorate the homes in truly authentic way.